TheOnlyZac/sly1/docs/CONTRIBUTING.md

 Once you create a pull request, a code reviewer will need to approve it before it can be merged into the main branch.
 We are a volunteer-driven project, so please be patient while we review your code.
 These are the main things we will look for in your code:

 * It compiles and runs without any errors.
-* It follows the [style guide](/docs/STYLEGUIDE.md), or is at least clean and readible.
+* The compiled elf matches the original elf.
-* Nothing is copy/pasted directly from Ghidra.
+* It follows the [style guide](/docs/STYLEGUIDE.md), or is at least clean and readable.

 If everything looks good, we will merge your pull request as soon as possible.
 If anything needs to be fixed, we will let you know.